redhat-cop/infra.lvm_snapshots/roles/initramfs/README.md

 ## Contents

-To allow fast fail, the role provides a [`preflight.yml`](./tasks/preflight.yml) tasks file to that should be included early in the play that ultimately includes the [`main`](./tasks/main.yml) role that actually reboots the host.
+To allow fast fail, the role provides a [`preflight.yml`](./tasks/preflight.yml) tasks file that should be included early in the play that ultimately includes the [`main`](./tasks/main.yml) role that actually reboots the host.
 Refer the usage section below for example.

 ## Role Variables